kayahr/eddb/README.md

 Working with JSONL files
 ------------------------

 Streaming and reading JSONL files (like `factions.jsonl`, `attractions.jsonl`, `stations.jsonl` and `systems_populated.jsonl`) works exactly like streaming/reading CSV files.
-For this use the utility functions `streamFactionsJSONL`, `streamAttractionsJSONL`, `streamStationsJSONL`, `streamSystemsJSONL`, `readFactionsJSONL`, `readAttractionsJSONL`, `readStationsJSONL` and `readSystemsJSONL`).
+For this use the utility functions `streamFactionsJSONL`, `streamAttractionsJSONL`, `streamStationsJSONL`, `streamSystemsJSONL`, `readFactionsJSONL`, `readAttractionsJSONL`, `readStationsJSONL` and `readSystemsJSONL`.

 Other utility functions
 -----------------------

 ### getModuleDisplayName(module)

 This function returns a unique display name for the given module.
-The resulting string may look like this:
+The returned string may look like this:

 * 2A Prismatic Shield Generator
 * 2B Seismic Charge Launcher (Seeker, Turret)